coq-bench/run/README.md

     docker build --tag=coq-bench .
     docker run -ti coq-bench

-Run the benchmarks and update the results in the `csv/` folder (will take time):
+Inside the container, run the benchmarks and update the results in the `csv/` folder (will take time):

     make bench